diogomonica/new.diogomonica.com/_posts/2015-12-30-deep-into-csp.markdown

 ## Testing the base policy

 At this point we have a strong initial policy that will not allow loading anything external to your own domain.
 Instead of deploying it in enforce mode, which would most likely break your website, we can swap out *Content-Security-Policy* for *Content-Security-Policy-Report-Only*, and get a comprehensive list of everything that doesn't follow this base policy.
-This is a good way of finding the minimum set of resources we have to allow to turn it into enforce mode.
+This is a good way of finding the minimum set of necessary resources that we need to allow to enable enforce mode.

 <img src="/images/deep-into-csp/chrome_developer_console.png"/>

-The most common exceptions you will have to add are going to be external resources, such as javascript, images and fonts.
+Some common exceptions you may have to add are going to be external resources, such as javascript, images and fonts.
 For example, in order to allow the embedding of slideshare decks (see image above), I added the following directive:

 {% highlight bash %}
 frame-src 'self' https://www.slideshare.net;